 Meet the Team

-At Pappas, we work hard to ensure that long-lasting pain relief is possible for our patients.
+At Pappas OPT, we work hard to ensure that long-lasting pain relief is possible for our patients.

 That’s why our entire team of physical and occupational therapists have Masters or are working toward Doctoral level degrees, and most hold more certifications like Orthopedic Clinical Specialists (OCS), Sports Certified Specialists (SCS), and Certified Hand Therapist (CHT).

 What should that mean to you?
 It means that we’re dedicated to providing our patients with a level of care and support that you won’t find anywhere else.

 While every member of our team has their own specialties, we all hold a set of shared standards and beliefs.
 They include: